deprecated-packages/DefaultAutowire/README.md

 - Sometimes you remove them and autowiring is needed no more.
 - Sometimes you create new dependency and the service now needs to be autowired.

-No need to think if you need to add autowire or not - this can be easily automated.
+No need to think if you need to add autowire or not - **this can be easily automated**.

 ## Install